vdaas/vald/docs/performance/loadtest.md

 2020-07-13 17:11:05	[WARN]:	daemon stopped
 ```

-These lines shows the result of the load test.
+These lines show the result of the load test.

 ```bash
 2020-07-13 08:10:45 [DEBG]: start loading: random-786-100000